The best camping in Lake Siskiyou with horseback riding

 The Redwood National and State Parks system consists of Redwood National Park, Del Norte Coast Redwoods State Park, Jedediah Smith Redwoods State Park, and Prairie Creek Redwoods State Park.
 Each park shares a similar ecosystem made up of prairies, rivers, coastline, and massive redwood forests.
 Campers can spot northern spotted owls and Chinook salmon on a scenic drive along Coastal Drive Loop.
 Or park the RV and go biking along Ossagon Trail toward Gold Beach.
 Bring furry friends to Cal Barrel Road where leashed dogs are allowed to sniff the redwoods.
 Then stay at four developed campgrounds that provide tent and RV campsites as well as potable water and dump stations.
 Or camp under the trees at free backcountry campsites with a permit.

-Top regions near Lake Siskiyou
+Top cities in and near Lake Siskiyou